 - For spring, a team t-shirt, baseball pants and baseball cap are included in your fees

 Travel Ball Program

 GLL offers Travel Ball baseball teams in accordance Little League’s travel ball program which was initiated in 2015 and is designed to expand playing opportunities.
 The objective is to offer players additional spring practice and playing opportunities and runs concurrently with the house league program during the spring season (May/June).
 Players must play in the spring house league to play in the travel ball programs.
 Players who then wish to continue in a competitive program in the summer season will try out for summer teams in June.

 Travel Ball Play

 Teams will play on weekends.
 Specifics of the program will vary between divisions depending on available playing opportunities, availability of coaching and the objectives of the team.
 Rosters can be larger given that players may not be available for every game or tournament.
 League representatives work with each coach to determine the details for each team.
 In general, play will consist of:

-Players interested in trying out will be evaluated during regular April evaluation sessions.
+Players interested in trying out will be evaluated during regular (house league) April evaluation sessions.
 All players in the travel ball program are required to meet regular GLL boundary requirements (a map is on the Where We Play page) and must play spring baseball on a house league team.
-In early April all registered players in Major, Junior and Senior will receive an email from the division convener asking interested players to self identify.
+In early April all registered house league players in Major, Junior and Senior will receive an email from the division convener asking players if they are interested in Travel Ball.

 What to do if you are interested

-- – Attend the evaluation session for your division
+- Attend the house league evaluation session for your division